slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"This sentence has five words.
 Here are five more words.
 Five-word sentences are fine.
 But several together become monotonous.
 Listen to what is happening.
 The writing is getting boring.
 The sound of it drones.
 It’s like a stuck record.
 The ear demands some variety.
 Now listen.
 I vary the sentence length, and I create music.
 Music.
 The writing sings.
 It has a pleasant rhythm, a lilt, a harmony.
 I use short sentences.
 And I use sentences of medium length.
 And sometimes, when I am certain the reader is rested, I will engage him with a sentence of considerable length, a sentence that burns with energy and builds with all the impetus of a crescendo, the roll of the drums, the crash of the cymbals–sounds that say listen to this, it is important.
 So write with a combination of short, medium, and long sentences.
 Create a sound that pleases the reader’s ear.
 Don’t just write words.
 Write music"
 -- Gary Provost*

-> *"Any word you have to hunt for in a thesaurus is the wrong word."
+> *"Any word you have to hunt for in a thesaurus is the wrong word." (...)
+"When you are consumed by thoughts, write.
+When you are uninspired, read."
 -- Stephen King*

+> *"There's nothing to writing.
+All you do is sit at a typewriter and open a vein."
+-- Red Smith*

 ### On email